anaconda/pyscript-tutorial/01_python_in_the_browser.md

 ## PyScript and _the_ Python in the Browser.

-One of the very first questions I asked myself when I heard about _Python in the browser_ was:
+One of the very first questions I asked myself when I knew about _Python in the browser_ was:
 "What _kind of_ Python is actually running in the browser, and what can you really do with it ?"
 I was very curious to understand what was lying behind this technology, and what were its capabilities.

-In retrospect, I am still very convinced that those the are very fair questions.
+In retrospect, I am still very convinced that those are very fair questions to ask when you first think of Python in the browser.
-This is a completely new paradigm for Python programming.
+This is going to be a completely new paradigm for Python programming.

 Python developers are very used to see their favorite language as a technology living and nurturing best in the _back-end_, especially when it is the case of web development.